Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

-The lattice constant $kd=2\pi/3$ (with $N$ divisible by 3) is particularly unique, as it introduces an additional exchange symmetry among superspins.
+Solving for dark states in a generic configuration is challenging.
+In a superspin configuration, however, this task becomes tractable thanks to the reduced number of degrees of freedom.
+In particular, we focus on the case $kd = 2\pi/3$ with $N$ divisible by 3, where an additional symmetry makes the system especially amenable to analytical treatment.
+Starting from an initial state, we verify the analytically predicted dark states through numerical evolution.
 In this configuration, dark states that can be populated via decay from the fully inverted state exist only for at most $1/3$ excitation density.
 Moreover, each excitation manifold contains a unique such dark state, whose overlap with the corresponding Dicke state approaches unity in the limits of low excitation density and large qubit number (see SM~\cite{SI}).
 As a result, the maximal spin length is recovered in the long-time limit, as shown in Fig.~\ref{fig:WGResults}(b).
-For example, the overlap (fidelity) between the two-excitation dark state $\ket{\psi}$ and a Dicke state is

-where $j=\frac{1}{2}\frac{N}{3}$ denotes the total angular momentum of each superspin.
-In the $N\gg 1$ limit, the fidelity reduces to $F \approx 1 -2/N^2$, which agrees with numerical calculations, as shown in Fig.~\ref{fig:2pi3}(a).
-Fully permutationally symmetric dark states are known to appear in multilevel atoms in a cavity~\cite{Pineiro22}.
-In our case, however, full permutational symmetry is not imposed by the model but emerges dynamically.
+Decay dynamics starting from a fully inverted initial state for $kd=2\pi/3$ can be exploited to generate metrologically useful dark states~\cite{Burnett93,Klempt11,You18}, with highly excited states being particularly advantageous.
+Since the dark states are unique in each excitation manifold, photon counting is sufficient to fully identify the specific dark state prepared in a given realization of the decay.
+Therefore, preparing dark states with a fixed number of excitations beyond the low excitation limit is achievable, although it cannot be done deterministically (see SM \cite{SI}).

 Harnessing partial permutational symmetry enables us to efficiently characterize the entanglement properties of the generated dark states.
 To quantify entanglement, we employ the Dicke squeezing parameter~\cite{Duan11, Duan14}, defined as